 Embedding R in PostgreSQL – Most of you have probably used R for some of your data analysis.
 Well ,now you can do your R development using whatever tool you normally use and then expose that as a function to database users.
 This way you can work to create the proper statistical functions but then give access to users in an easy and safe manner as a PostgreSQL function.
 Again this is a great way to do your analysis close to where the data resides and then pull back just the results you need.
 As a side note, if you use Python for your data analysis you can embed that as well.

 I hope you can see that PostgreSQL should be a valuable tool in your big data/data science toolbox.
-Coming to OSDC East in Boston and signing up for my workshop, “All The Cool Things You Can Do With Postgresql to Next Level Your Data Analysis,” should set you up to go home and really dig in with PostgreSQL and your data.
+Coming to OSDC West in San Francisco and signing up for my workshop, “All The Cool Things You Can Do With Postgresql to Next Level Your Data Analysis,” should set you up to go home and really dig in with PostgreSQL and your data.
 I will be sharing with you some of the great insights from my Crunchy Colleagues and the whole PostgreSQL community.
-Hope to see you in a few weeks!
+Hope to see you then!